 - Private Party Sale – What to expect if you sell or buy a car through a private party.

-- Dealer Retail –The price others are paying for the same car in your local area.
+- Dealer Retail –The price others pay for the exact vehicle in your local area.

-The trade-in amount is the one you're interested in.
-This will give you the closest estimate to the dealer’s original cost and a good starting point for negotiating.
+The trade-in amount is the one you want to keep in mind.
+It will give you the closest estimate to the dealer’s original cost and a good starting point for negotiating.
 Even though a car dealer will add more cost to a car before making it available for sale, they’ll try to keep their reconditioning costs to a minimum.

-Below are some additional tips on how to get a feel for the current used car market and some additional information on other sources available to check used car values and resources.
+Here are some essential tips on getting a feel for the current used car market and additional information on other sources available to check used car values and resources.

 Kelley Blue Book Used Car Values